Shlezman/repeated-llm-games/README.md

 - The Postgres cache uses parameterized SQL, a validated table identifier, and requests TLS (`PGSSLMODE`, default `require`).
 - The Fig 7 harness **only analyses real participant data** — it never synthesizes humans.

-## License

-MIT.
-Retains the original authors' copyright; see [LICENSE](LICENSE).
-The 144-game CSV and human dataset are reproduced from the original MIT release.